aesara-devs/aesara/doc/library/tensor/basic.rst

    Returns a variable representing the survival function (1-cdf — sometimes more accurate).

-   C code is provided in the Aesara_lgpl repository.
+   C code is provided in the Theano_lgpl repository.
    This makes it faster.

    https://github.com/Theano/Theano_lgpl.git